 These 3-step drawings take a little while to do, but as a digital artist, one is blessed with the ability to never have to buy paints or mess up your jeans painting.

 What few sketchbooks I had in my youth ended up being thrown away.
-In this modern age, I think it is really nice to have a digital sketchpad, like Sketchbook Pro on the iPad–unlimited paper and crayons.
+In this modern age, I think it is really nice to have a digital sketchpad, like Sketchbook Pro on the iPad or Mischief on a Surface Pro–unlimited paper and crayons.